ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 {: #kmip_standalone_ordering-step3-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** > **KMIP for VMware** from the left navigation pane.
-2. In the **KMIP for VMware instances** table, click the instance that you want to add certificates for.
+2. In the **KMIP for VMware** table, click the instance that you want to add certificates for.
 3. Click **Add**.
 4. In the **Add client SSL certificate** window, enter the certificate name and content, and then click **Add**.